xiaoyunyang/xiaoyunyang.github.io/assets/md/es6-and-babel.md

 ## Useful Stuff in ES6

->ES2015, or ECMAScript 2015, is the first significant update to the language since ES5 was initially released in 2009.
+ES2015, or ECMAScript 2015, is the first significant update to the language since ES5 was initially released in 2009.
 You'll often see ES2015 called by its original name, ES6, since it's the 6th version of ECMAScript.
+[Check out all the cool new stuff in ES6](http://es6-features.org/#Constants)!
+Let's take a look at the most value-added improvements:

 [var let and const](http://www.react.express/block_scoped_declarations)
 >the [babel] compiled output replaces const and let with var.
 You'll also notice that Babel transforms const a = 3 into var _a = 3.
 This is so that your code can run on older platforms that don't support the new block-scoped variable declarations.